-The General Partner manages and operates the activities of the Partnership, and the General Partner anticipates that its activities will be limited to such management and operation.
-Unitholders do not directly or indirectly participate in the management or operation of the Partnership.
-The General Partner owes a fiduciary duty to the Unitholders.
+The General Partner will manage and operate the activities of the Partnership, and the General Partner anticipates that its activities will be limited to such management and operation.
+Unitholders will not directly or indirectly participate in the management or operation of the Partnership.
+The General Partner will owe a fiduciary duty to the Unitholders.
 See "Conflicts of Interest and Fiduciary Responsibility."
-Notwithstanding any limitation on obligations or duties, the General Partner will be liable, as the general partner of the Partnership, for all the debts of the Partnership (to the extent not paid by the Partnership), except to the extent that indebtedness incurred by the Partnership is made specifically non-recourse to the General Partner.
+Notwithstanding any limitation on obligations or duties, the General Partner will be liable, as the general partner of the Partnership, for all the debts of the Partnership (to the extent not paid by the Partnership), except to the extent that indebtedness incurred by the Partnership is made specifically non-recourse to the General Partner

 The General Partner will appoint two persons who are neither officers nor employees of the General Partner or any affiliate of the General Partner to serve on a committee of the Partnership (the "Audit Committee") with the authority to review, at the request of the General Partner, specific matters as to which the General Partner believes there may be a conflict of interest in order to determine if the resolution of such conflict proposed by the General Partner is fair and reasonable to the Partnership.
-The Audit Committee members will be elected no later than September 28, 1994.
+The Audit Committee members will be elected no later than three months after the date of this Prospectus.
 The Audit Committee will only review matters relating to conflicts of interest at the request of the General Partner, and the General Partner has sole discretion to determine which matters, if any, to submit to the Audit Committee.
 Any matters approved by the Audit Committee will be conclusively deemed to be fair and reasonable to the Partnership, approved by all partners of the Partnership and not a breach by the General Partner of any duties it may owe the Partnership or the Unitholders.

-The Partnership does not directly employ any of the persons responsible for managing or operating the Partnership.
-Such persons manage and operate the Partnership's business as officers and employees of the General Partner.
-At April 30, 1994, 2,342 full-time and 990 temporary and part-time individuals were employed by the General Partner.
+The Partnership will not directly employ any of the persons responsible for managing or operating the Partnership.
+The current management and workforce of Ferrellgas will continue to manage and operate the Partnership's business as officers and employees of the General Partner.
+At January 31, 1994, 2,339 full-time and 1,148 temporary and part-time individuals were employed by the General Partner.